Family/friend doesn't want help

 Help and support

-Support services provide practical help, information and support to families, partners and friends affected by a loved one’s substance use.
+Support services provide practical help, information and support to families, partners and friends affected by a someone you care about's substance use.

 There are help and support services available in each state or territory: